CI Relationships

 - Select one of the CI operational states.
 For more information, see Configuration Management Database.

-The position of a configuration item on the dependency map is determined by records of the CI Position (sys_cmdb_ci_position) table.
+If the value of the simple.ci.dependency_map.display_mode system property is set to type, the position of a configuration item on the dependency map is determined by records of the CI Position (sys_cmdb_ci_position) table.
 Use this table to configure the location of the CIs on the dependency map by changing the value of the Order field.

 A CI position is assigned to a CI Type (cmdb_class_type) and is applied to all configuration items that belong to that type.